AirAsia unveils $9.4 billion Airbus order

-BROUGHTON, Wales (Reuters) - AirAsia confirmed a $9.4 billion order for 100 more Airbus jets on Thursday, making it the European planemaker’s largest airline customer by number of planes ordered.
+BROUGHTON (Reuters) - AirAsia (AIRA.KL) confirmed a $9.4 billion order for 100 more Airbus jets on Thursday, making it the European planemaker’s largest airline customer by number of planes ordered.

 The deal for 64 revamped, fuel-efficient A320neo jets and 36 current-generation A320s comes on top of 375 similar planes already ordered by Asia’s largest low-cost carrier.